learn-co-curriculum/dsc-pivot-tables-pandas/README.md

 ## Introduction

-In this section, we'll learn about the various ways we can index and structure our data sets to make it easier to process or understand.
+In this lesson, we'll learn about the various ways we can index and structure our data sets to make it easier to process or understand.
 We start by learning about the difference between the **_Wide_** format and the **_Long_** format, compare basic flattened index structures with multi-hierarchical index structures, and then create them ourselves using aggregation functions and pivot tables!

 ## Objectives

 You will be able to:

-* Understand and explain what a multi-level hierarchical index is
+- Describe what is meant by long and wide format data
-* Understand, explain the difference and use df.pivot and pd.pivot_table
+- Use multi-hierarchical indexing to access aggregated data
-* Switch between “long” and “wide” in a DataFrame using stack() and unstack()
+- Use pivot to create a more organized aggregated DataFrame
-* Transform “wide” to “long” DataFrames using `melt`
+- Use stack and unstack to move between different level of multi-indexing

 ## Long and Wide Formats